 Simple English definitions for legal terms

-Read a random definition: damage rule
+Read a random definition: knowledge

 A control test is a way to determine if someone is responsible for a criminal act they committed.
 It is used in some places to decide if a person's mental illness prevented them from controlling their behavior.
 If it did, they may not be held responsible for their actions.
 This test is also called the irresistible-impulse test or volitional test.
 It is often used in combination with the McNaghten rules.